MintMCP

 MintMCP provides comprehensive visibility into AI tool usage:

-- Real-time usage tracking: Monitor every AI tool interaction across Claude Code, Cursor, ChatGPT, and more
+• Real-time usage tracking: Monitor AI tool interactions across Claude, Cursor, ChatGPT, Gemini, Copilot, and more

-- Cost analytics: Track spending per team, project, and tool with detailed breakdowns
+• Centralized observability: Track usage per team, project, and tool with detailed breakdowns

-This observability enables organizations to understand how teams use AI tools, identify cost optimization opportunities, and detect anomalous access patterns before they become security incidents.
+This observability enables organizations to understand how teams use AI tools, identify operational patterns, and detect anomalous access patterns before they become security incidents.

 Streamlined Policy Enforcement